Multimedia

 MM 121.
 Intro to Game Art Development.
 2 Credits.

 Introduces the game art design process.
 Includes identifying the functions and skills necessary to be successful in the game industry, fulfilling client needs, an overview of software used in the process, and basic introduction to gaming engines.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
-Prerequisite/concurrent: MM 110 or instructor permission.
 Audit available.

 MM 123.
 Podcasting.
 3 Credits.